AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 ```
 {sample}Maps\_Connectors\_06{sample}

-We can also define curvature for each connector separately through the data, like in the sample below:
+It's possible to define curvature for each connector separately through the data, like in the sample below:

 ```
 var data = anychart.data.set([